 With filming technology becoming ever more sophisticated and affordable, all credit unions should be developing film presentations about their activities that can be shown at different venues to different audiences.
 The Judges will be looking for expertise and quirkiness that makes the viewing memorable.

 The following Award is open only to selected entrants, the winning of this does not count towards the Supreme Award (click for information on this)

 “Edward Filene Credit Union Award for Performance Excellence by the winner of a category making a film about their entry and Credit Union”

 This Award will be open to credit unions winning one or more categories, at which point (in utmost confidence) they will be requested to make this film which should cover specifically the activities described in their winning entries.

 Only after the Judging Panel has made their decisions will the invitations go out to make this film.
 The film editor, who compiles these films into an edited loop, acts as the Judge for this Award.
 No prior notice will be given of success in this Award category.

 Good luck with your entries!
-Any questions - don't hesitate to contact the Awards Office - see the "Helpline" including the 10 Top Tips to write a winning entry, FAQS and the judging process
+Here's a link to the Entry Form Any questions - don't hesitate to contact the Awards Office - see the "Helpline" including the 10 Top Tips to write a winning entry, FAQS and the judging process